pingcap/tidb/docs/design/2020-09-28-cluster-read-only-mode.md

 However, it would be too difficult to achieve this in a distributed environment, therefore the proposed solution is to fail the update immediately, since the enabling attempt will eventually succeed, it doesn’t matter if we act like the update comes after the enabling of the `read_only` mode.

-In a sentence, attempts to turn on `read_only` will never fail, it will block until committing transactions and write locks held from/by unprivileged users before the attempt on all TiDB servers are committed or released, and TiDB server enters a `read_only` mode as long as it receives the update of the global variable, hence no blockage will be caused by turning on `read_only`, queries either fail immediately or get processed.
+In a sentence, attempts to turn on `read_only` will never fail after privilege check, `SET GLOBAL read_only=1` will always take priority over DML, and will never fail because of long running DML or DDL.
+The failure modes are only as a result of not being able to contact all TiDB servers.
+The attempt will block until committing transactions and write locks held from/by unprivileged users before the attempt on all TiDB servers are committed or released, and TiDB server enters a `read_only` mode as long as it receives the update of the global variable, hence no blockage will be caused by turning on `read_only`, queries either fail immediately or get processed.

 ### Technical Issues